 In March 2017, our compensation committee approved the grant of equity awards to each of our executive officers, including our EVP, Sales in anticipation of, and subject to, his commencement of employment with us on May 1, 2017.
 The equity awards granted to each of our executive officers, including our CTO and EVP, Sales, but excluding our CEO, Founder and Vice Chairman, and CFO, were delivered in the form of restricted stock units, with one-third of the value of such grant comprised of time-based vesting restricted stock units and two-thirds comprised of performance-based vesting restricted stock units.
-The equity awards granted to each of our CEO, Founder and Vice Chairman and CFO were delivered in the form of performance-based vesting restricted stock units.
+The equity awards granted to each of our CEO, Founder and Vice Chairman and CFO were delivered in the form of both restricted stock units and options to purchase shares of our common stock, with one-third of the value of such grant comprised of time-based vesting stock options and two-thirds comprised of performance-based vesting restricted stock units.